How to appeal a health coverage or benefits decision

 and

-- The Office of Administrative Courts must get your written request for appeal (state fair hearing) within 60 days of the Notice of Action.
+- The Office of Administrative Courts must get your request for an appeal no later than 10 days after the date of action.

 Your coverage will continue until a final decision is made on your appeal.